This thick rosa "foam" (mousse) is a trademark of 2000-vintage's outstanding quality

 Flight 4 – Pape Clement, Pichon Comtesse, Troplong Mondot

-1. Dark red, slightly watery edge, elegant blueberry nose, ripe tannin but a little bit edgy, finishes rather short on the aftertaste.
-In all quite good wine but it was too light for me for the vintage.
-My guess was Clos Rene, but it turned out to be Corbin from Saint-Emilion.
-Corbin's owner, Anabelle Cruse Bardinet, bought it in 1999, finished vinification of 1998 vintage, so 2000 was her second 100% own vintage.
-She told me, that Corbin didn't show its true potential in 2000 vintage, due to not that good shape of the vineyard.
+1. Dark red, slightly watery edge, elegant blueberry nose, ripe tannin but a little edgy, finishes relatively short on the aftertaste.
+In all quite good wine, but it was too light for me for the vintage.
+My guess was Clos Rene, but it turned out Corbin from Saint-Emilion.
+Corbin's owner, Anabelle Cruse Bardinet, bought it in 1999, and finished vinification of the 1998 vintage, so 2000 was her second 100% own vintage.
+She told me that Corbin didn't show its true potential in the 2000 vintage due to not the good shape of the vineyard.
 88p

-2. Dark red, more intense blueberries on the nose, well-balanced, fine structure and long aftertaste.
-Tastes very well already.
+2. Dark red, more intense blueberries on the nose, well-balanced, fine structure, and long aftertaste.
+It tasted very well already.
 Fine effort indeed for the vintage.
 90p.
-Guessed Corbin here but it was Clos Rene from Pomerol.
+Guessed Corbin here, but it was Clos Rene from Pomerol.

-3. Almost black red.
+3. Almost black-red.
 Easy to guess with its modern style.
 Plenty of fruit supported by plenty of oak, clearly well-extracted, splendid balance and length, pretty lively.
-I guessed de Chambrun and it was de Chambrun.
-Will probably keep for 5-10 years more.
+I assumed de Chambrun, and it was de Chambrun.
+I will keep it for 5-10 years more.
 91p.
 Made by Jean-Philippe Janouiex (Croix Mouton and La Confession).

-1. Dusty flavours, spicy and very special on the nose.
+1. Dusty flavors, spicy and very special on the nose.
 Cranberries?
-Not showing that much, too young to taste.
+Not showing that much; too young to taste.
 Well-balanced and well-structured.
 89p.
-I guessed Roc de Cambes and it was Roc de Cambes from Cotes de Bourg.
+I guessed Roc de Cambes, and it was Roc de Cambes from Cotes de Bourg.
 I expected it to be better than its present showing.

-2. Really fine nose of blackberries/blueberries, very captivating, splendid balance, sappy, deep and long aftertaste.
-I was pretty sure it was Talbot but I guessed wrong.
-But no, it was Rauzan Gassies, this perennial underachiever from Margaux commune and neighbour to R.Segla.
+2. Wonderful nose of blackberries/blueberries, very captivating, splendid balance, sappy, deep, and long aftertaste.
+I was sure it was Talbot, but I guessed wrong.
+But no, it was Rauzan Gassies, this perennial underachiever from Margaux commune and neighbor to R.Segla.
 What a pleasant surprise!!
 93p.

-1. Almost black red.
-A very captivating nose of perfectly ripe blueberry/blackberry fruit, deep, strong structure, rich, sophisticated touch, finesse.
+1. Almost black and red.
+A very captivating nose of perfectly ripe blueberry/blackberry fruit, deep, strong structure, rich, sophisticated touch, and finesse.
 Beautifully balanced.
 Long and firm aftertaste.
-This wine oozed of class and classical Bordeaux style.
-Giscours, not really, it was Beychevelle from Saint-Julien.
-This bottle was better than one I tasted five years ago.
+This wine oozed class and classical Bordeaux style.
+Giscours, not really; it was Beychevelle from Saint-Julien.
+This bottle was better than the one I tasted five years ago.
 Long life.
 95p.

 2. Almost similar to wine nr.1 in this flight with slightly less fruit sweetness.
 Still, it was fabulous stuff.
-Guessed Beychevelle, but it was Giscours from Margaux commune.
+I guessed Beychevelle, but it was Giscours from Margaux commune.
 95p.

-3. Raspberries, spicy, clearly overtaken by these two beauty wines in this flight.
+3. Raspberries, spicy, it was overtaken by these two beautiful wines on this flight.
 Nice depth and concentration.
-Easy to guess – Monbousquet from Saint-Emilion and it was.
+Easy to guess – Monbousquet from Saint-Emilion, and it was.
 88p.

-1. Dusty flavours, very intense and deep on the nose and palate.
-Iron strong structure, multifaceted, stunning balance and length.
+1. Dusty flavors, intense on the nose and palate.
+Iron strong structure, multifaceted, exquisite balance, and length.
 Very young wine but already showing its formidable qualities.
-Guessed Troplong Mondot, but was incorrect.
+I guessed Troplong Mondot, but I was incorrect.
 It turned out to be Pape Clement from Pessac-Leognan.
 15-25 years more.
 96p.

 2. Stunningly elegant wine full of finesse and sophisticated movements.
 Very stylish with enchanting blackberry fruit.
-Great, great balance, great length and caressing aftertaste.
-It had to be Pichon Comtesse from Pauillac and I was right.
+Outstanding, great balance, great length, and a caressing aftertaste.
+It had to be Pichon Comtesse from Pauillac, and I was right.
 May it live forever!
 Magnificent bottle.
 96+p

-3. Very, very oaky, iron strong structure, deep, immensely concentrated (black-/blueberry fruit) and long.
+3. Very oaky, iron-strong structure, deep, immensely concentrated (black-/blueberry fruit) and long.
 Many, many years ahead.
-Guessed Pape Clement and I was wrong.
+I guessed Pape Clement, and I was wrong.
 It was Troplong Mondot from Saint-Emilion.
 Great bottle.
 96p.